Skip to main content

 Formaldehyde is a specific VOC that deserves its own mention because it is one of the most common indoor air pollutants.
 It off-gasses from pressed-wood furniture, laminate flooring, certain insulation materials, and some household products.
 The WHO classifies formaldehyde as a Group 1 carcinogen, and the EPA identifies it as a priority indoor air pollutant.

-The Temtop M10 includes a dedicated electrochemical formaldehyde sensor — unusual at this price point.
+The Temtop M10+ includes a VOC sensor that covers formaldehyde alongside other volatile organic compounds — a broader approach than the discontinued M10's dedicated HCHO sensor.
 While the readings are not as precise as professional-grade instruments, customer reviews consistently report that the sensor correctly identifies problem areas and tracks trends after new furniture is brought into the home.

 What You Give Up Under $100